MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/difference-between-document-understanding-and-form-processing-model.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn about key differences between custom models in Microsoft SharePoint Syntex.
+description: Learn about key differences between custom models in Microsoft Syntex.
 ---

-# Compare custom models in Microsoft SharePoint Syntex
+# Compare custom models in Microsoft Syntex

 Use the following table to see differences in custom models to help identify the most appropriate model to use for your needs.